wolfgangasdf/washboard-swt/README.md

 # Washboard
 A apple mac dashboard replacement.
 I miss it.
 It shows local or remote websites or web apps in floating windows, remembers position and size.

-Activate it by a global hotkey, see below for other options.
+Activate it using a short, see below for other options.

 If a widget doesn't load properly: try setting `enable clicks`, washboard uses a hack to prevent clicks which might interfere.